nglm/pycvi/README.md

 ## How to cite PyCVI

-If you are using PyCVI in your work, please cite us using one of the following entries:
+If you are using PyCVI in your work, please cite us by using one of the following entries referring to the JOSS paper "*PyCVI: A Python package for internal Cluster Validity Indices, compatible with time-series data*" by N. Galmiche:

-**BibTeX**:
+**BibTeX**

 ```tex
 @article{Galmiche2024,